Ukrainian Catholic University

-The university has 1900 students studying in six faculties.
-Professional degrees are offered in journalism and business; doctoral degrees in history and theology.

-In 2018 and 2019, UCU's entering students had the highest External independent evaluation scores in the country.
+The Ukrainian Catholic University is the successor to the Greek Catholic Theological Academy, which was created in 1928 by metropolitan Andrey Sheptytsky in the city of Lviv, then under the Second Polish Republic.
+The academy's first rector was Josyf Slipyj.
+In 1994, the original school was recreated under the name of the Lviv Theological Academy, and on 28 June 2002, the Ukrainian Catholic University was formally refounded.

 History

-Overview

-The Ukrainian Catholic University was created as the successor to the Greek Catholic Theological Academy created during 1928-1929 by Metropolitan Andrey Sheptytsky in Lviv, at the time part of Poland.
-Josyf Slipyj became the academy's first rector.
-After its closure in 1944, the Ukrainian Catholic University in Rome, founded in 1963, continued the academy's functions under the leadership of Metropolitan Slipyj.
-In 1994, the original school was recreated under the name of Lviv Theological Academy, and in 1998 it became internationally recognized by the Congregation for Catholic Education.
-On June 28, 2002, the Ukrainian Catholic University was founded based on the Lviv Theological Academy.

-Beginning and turmoil
+Greek Catholic Theological Academy, 1929-1945

-On October 6, 1929, the Greek Catholic Theological Academy was founded in Lviv.
-Under the guidance of rector Joseph Slipyj, the Academy became the center for theological and philosophic studies almost overnight.
+On 6 October 1929, the Greek Catholic Theological Academy was founded in Lviv.
+Under the guidance of rector Josyf Slipyj, the Academy became the center for theological and philosophical studies almost overnight.

 At the time, predominantly Ukrainian-populated Eastern Galicia was under the control of interwar Poland, and the Ukrainian Greek Catholic Church attained a strong Ukrainian national character.
 Since the Polish authorities did not allow the creation of a secular Ukrainian university, as that would have impeded their Polonization policies, the Academy became the sole Ukrainian institution of higher education on the territory of the Second Polish Republic.
 For the next ten years, the Academy continued to grow and expand by opening new departments, enlarging its library, and increasing its publishing capacity.

 In September 1939, when Eastern Galicia fell under the Soviet control, the Theological Academy was closed and its students arrested or deported.
-On September 15, 1941, shortly after the onset of the German invasion of the USSR, the Academy's Church of the Holy Spirit and the library were ruined by German bombings.
-Limited studies resumed under German occupation during the Second World War.
+On 15 September 1941, shortly after the onset of Operation Barbarossa, the Academy's Church of the Holy Spirit and the library were ruined by German bombings.
+Limited studies resumed under German occupation.
 Out of 500 students who studied at the Academy between 1941–1944, only 60 received diplomas.

-After the Red Army offensive recovered Lviv for the Soviets in the spring of 1945, the Theological Academy was closed, this time for decades, while many of its graduates and professors ended up in the Gulag system of prison camps.
-Soon afterwards at the Lviv Synod held in March 1946 under the pressure of the Soviet authorities, the Ukrainian Greek Catholic Church was forcibly "united" with the recently recreated Ukrainian Exarchate of the Russian Orthodox Church.
-The theological education under the UGCC, which formally "ceased to exist" in the USSR (but in reality was banned), was restricted to the underground, as well as the entire UGCC church as a whole.
-This period is known as the Church of the Catacombs in UGCC history.
+After the Lvov-Sandomierz Offensive resulted in the Soviet recapture of Lviv in the spring of 1945, the Theological Academy was closed.
+This time, the closure would last for decades, and many of its graduates and professors ended up in the Gulag system of prison camps.
+Soon after the war's conclusion, at the Soviet-organised March 1946 Synod of Lviv, the Ukrainian Greek Catholic Church was united with the recently recreated Ukrainian exarchate of the Russian Orthodox Church.
+Catholic theological education was restricted to the underground, as well as the entire UGCC church as a whole, as the church had been banned.